Start9Labs/documentation/site/source/getting-started/connecting-lan.rst

 Windows Only
 ------------
-On Windows, it is currently necessary to install Bonjour in order to access the `.local` URLs of your installed services.
+On Windows, it is currently necessary to install Bonjour Print Services in order to access the `.local` URLs of your installed services.
 With the release of StartOS v0.4.0, it will no longer be necessary.

 #.
-Simply install Bonjour from Apple: https://support.apple.com/kb/DL999
+Simply install Bonjour Print Services from Apple: https://support.apple.com/kb/DL999

 .. warning:: Bonjour can be unreliable.
 If your `local` URLs suddenly stop working, you may need to uninstall and re-install Bonjour.
-Go to `System Settings > Remove Programs`, uninstall Bonjour, re-install Bonjour, then restart Windows.
+Go to `System Settings > Remove Programs`, uninstall Bonjour `and` Bonjour Print Services, re-install Bonjour Print Services from the link above, then restart Windows.